DATA-BACKED GUIDE · UPDATED JULY 2026

 Is it cheaper to fit fencing myself?

-On flat ground with standard panels, doing it yourself can save the labour cost, though you take on the digging and the risk of wonky posts.
-On slopes or hard ground, a professional finish is usually worth it.
-Weigh the saving against the effort and the real prices below.
+On flat ground with standard panels, doing it yourself can save the whole labour cost, though you take on the digging and the risk of wonky posts.
+On slopes or hard ground, a professional finish is usually worth paying for, since redoing a badly set post costs more than getting it right first time.
+Weigh the saving against the effort and the real prices on this page before deciding.

 Are concrete or timber posts better value?

-Concrete posts cost more at the start but do not rot, so you are not repairing a collapsed fence in a few years.
-Timber posts are cheaper up front but need treating and eventually replacing.
-Over a decade, concrete often works out cheaper.
+Concrete posts cost more at the start but do not rot, so you are not repairing a collapsed fence a few years down the line.
+Timber posts are cheaper up front but need treating and eventually replacing, which adds to the lifetime cost.
+Over a decade, concrete often works out cheaper even though the initial quote looks higher.

 Who is responsible for the boundary fence?

-Your deeds usually show which boundaries are yours, often marked with a T. If a fence is shared, it is worth agreeing costs with your neighbour before work starts.
-Never assume, as boundary disputes are a common headache.
+Your deeds usually show which boundaries are yours, often marked with a T on the boundary plan.
+If a fence is shared, it is worth agreeing costs and the choice of materials with your neighbour before work starts, since disagreements after the event are hard to resolve.
+Never assume ownership without checking, as boundary disputes are a common and avoidable headache.